plantbreeding/BrAPI/Specification/BrAPI-Phenotyping/Ontologies/README.md

 + Parameters
+    + ontologyDbId (Optional, ) ...
+The unique identifier for an ontology definition
     + page (Optional, ) ...
 Used to request a specific page of data to be returned.The page indexing starts at 0 (the first page is 'page'= 0).
 Default is `0`.
     + pageSize (Optional, ) ...
 The size of the pages to be returned.
 Default is `1000`.
     + Authorization (Optional, ) ...
 HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>